Social | Talent creativity

 Providing learning opportunities for a wide range of employees

 BSAPIC introduced a Training & Development KPI in 2021 as part of the suite of Management Capabilities pillar in building a strong leadership pipeline.
-Indirect (salaried) employees are strongly encouraged to attain a minimum of 40 training hours per year to promote a culture of continuous learning and professional development.
-BSAPIC reported over 650,000 total annual training hours in 2024, which was equivalent to over 34 hours per employee.
-This was a 22% increase of total training hours for all employees versus 2023, and an increase of 12% training hours per employee.
+Indirect (Salaried) employees are strongly encouraged to attain a minimum of 40 training hours per annum to promote the culture of continuous learning and professional development.
+BSAPIC reported over 650,000 total annual training hours in 2025, which was equivalent to a 5% year-on-year increase, equivalent to over 35 hours per employee.
+In 2025, we observed China with more than 183,000 training hours, Thailand more than 175,000 training hours and India more than 110,000 training hours.

 • SuccessFactors E-Learning System

-Since the launch of the SuccessFactors (SF) e-Learning system across the group companies for indirect (salaried) employees in 2023, all group companies’ employees can :
+Since the launch of the SuccessFactors (SF) e-Learning system across the group companies for indirect (salaried) employees in 2023, all group companies’ teammates can :

-1. Access a library of more than 8,000 e-learning content (soft skills, hard skills functional and hard skills digitalization) – courses available in multiple languages allows individuals to proactively pursue their own skill enhancement and personal development in alignment with their career aspirations.
+1. Access a library of more than 10,000 e-Learning courses in 2025 on soft skills, hard skills functional and hard skills digitalization courses available in multiple languages (audio and closed caption) to allow individuals to proactively pursue their own skill enhancement and personal development in alignment with their career aspirations.
+The subscribed e-contents courses are being refreshed as part of latest courses and there was addition of more than 2,000 courses in 2025 versus 2024.

 Supporting employees motivated to take on challenge and achieve growth

 BSAPIC believes in the power of experiential learning that it will benefit talent the most in their development.
 BSAPIC started in 2024 with the Genba 100-day program focusing on the “Challenging Spirit” which encourages early career employees to continuously seek new challenges and opportunities for growth, with the key sponsorships from executives and countries’ managing director.
-Based on corporate philosophy, Genbutsu-Genba (decision making based on verified, on-site observation), the talent Genba assignment project aims to stretch their learning ability whilst contributing to the host country location and/ or entity.
+Based on corporate philosophy, Genbutsu-Genba (decision making based on verified, on-site observation), the talent Genba assignment project aims to stretch their learning ability whilst contributing to the host country’s location and/ or entity.
 The BSAPIC Genba 100-day program covers inter-company within same country and inter-country (with Japan headquarter) as an alternative to accelerate talent development without an overseas expat assignment.
-The Genba challenger’s assignment project aims to provide 70% stretch experience and 20% exposure, and critically at the end of its Genba, the talent will bring back the learning to share with their group companies’ stakeholders to accelerate their business and functional growth with quality.
-BSAPIC will continue this initiative in 2025 and beyond.
+The Genba challenger’s assignment project aims to provide 70% stretch experience and 20% exposure, and critically at the end of its Genba, the talent will bring back the-Learning to share with their group companies’ stakeholders to accelerate their business and functional growth with quality.
+In 2025, the 5 employees selected carefully across all functional domain specializations, where we finalized with Manufacturing, Technology R&D, Sales and Sales Planning talents.
+Each Genba challenger, is paired with host country Managing Director assigned leader to guide their experiential discoveries, with progress report provided to stakeholders’ (both home and host countries) on their self-reflection of learnings in both hard skill and soft skills.
+We aspire to continue this program in 2026.

 Leadership training

-BSAPIC provides a holistic talent development model to develop its talent as future ready leaders and to equip employees with the soft skills and hard skills required in performing their roles effectively.
+BSAPIC provides a holistic talent development model to develop its talent as future ready leaders and to equip the teammates with the soft skills and hard skills required in performing their roles effectively.

 • Regional New Manager Induction Program

-Designed to onboard newly hired and newly promoted key managers across the region, for talent to gain insights into Bridgestone's customer and business strategy through deep understanding of organizational culture and key initiatives for success.
+Designed to onboard newly hired and promoted key managers across the region, for talent to gain insights into Bridgestone customer and business strategy through deep understanding of organizational culture and key initiatives for success.

 • High-Potential General Management Program (GMP)